jplegacy/rubixAI/docs/writeup.md

 ### Analysis and Success of Heuristic Function

+In the below figures, we conducted a series of experiments.

+The parameters ran 20 runs of a sequences ranging of length 1 to 20.
+Leading to approximately 400 data points being plotted.

+-- Talk about 2x2 shapes and interesting things found, also mention the state space of a 2x2.

 ![2x2CubeData](figures/AStar3x3heur1XTRA.png)
+If there exist a point around 2000 it's likely denoting that the algorithm required more than 2000 turns to take which is the maxIterations set for runnign the experiment.

 ### Citations and Sources

-Rubix Cube implementation was partially adapted from https://github.com/soqt/Rubix-cube-Q-learning/blob/master/Cube.py#L78
+Rubix 3x3 Cube implementation was partially adapted from https://github.com/soqt/Rubix-cube-Q-learning/blob/master/Cube.py#L78